 And even if interest rates fall further, it could be worth maintaining your current level of repayments.
 With a lower interest rate, you’ll be paying your home loan off quicker and reducing the impact of any potential increases in the future.

-Remember, if you repay all or part of the money owing during any fixed period, you will need to pay an Early Repayment Fee.
-You may also need to pay a fee for breaking your Fixed Rate Term.
+Remember, if you repay all or part of the money owing during any fixed period, you may need to pay break costs.
 This cost can be significant and changes daily.

 Switching to a home loan with a lower interest rate